MaynardMiner/SWARM/config/parameters/README.md

 * All parameters must be listed here.

 ## newarguments.json
-* Created from remote configuration.
+* Created from remote configuration/configuration help-me
 * Has highest precedence- Will always use this config first.
 * Is effectively the user's flight sheet.